-Unfortunately, flu season is upon us once again, and germs are big fans of our hands (germs particularly liked them last year, when the flu season was one of the worst in a decade).
+Unfortunately, flu season is upon us once again, and germs are big fans of our hands.
 Sure, your first line of defense is to wash your hands with soap and water, but did you know that germs can live on any surface for two hours or more?
 Don’t let your phone be a bacteria-spreading culprit – check out these tips from our team of tech experts on how to safely disinfect your tech.

 How to clean your phone:

 - As a safety precaution, turn your phone or tablet off before cleaning.